 Lovely bright colorful buildings in Old San Juan give the city its flair!

 Hotel Normandie.
 I think it’s closed, but it’s an iconic structure in the area.

 Standing at Castillo San Felipe del Morro Fortress, you can look out over the coast of Old San Juan for a spectacular view.
 When you walk in Old San Juan Puerto Rico, you definitely won’t miss this!

 I love this door, it’s painted like the Puerto Rican flag.
 You can tell that it’s old and worn, the sense of pride in the locals is wonderful!

 Police bikes parked in San Juan.
 Most of the police vehicles I saw said “policia” in Spanish.
 These were the only ones I saw that were in English.

 These wooden doors with cast iron bars looked like they were out of a movie.
-Classic look that I love!
+A classic look that I love!

 Old San Juan is such a beautiful city, I can’t wait to go back!
-Visit See Puerto Rico to learn more about it and all of its natural beauty, tropical atmosphere, and many other attractions the on this All Star Island.
+Visit Discover Puerto Rico to learn more about it and all of its natural beauty, tropical atmosphere, and many other attractions on this All-Star Island.
+We also did some fun excursions in Puerto Rico when we visited, it was truly a blast.
 I hope you get a chance to visit!